mozilla/login.webmaker.org/README.md

 foreman start -f Procfile.dev
 ```

-Then visit http://localhost:3001/ and sign in.
-If you visit http://localhost:3002/ you'll notice that you're signed in there too.
+Then visit <a href="http://localhost:3001/">http://localhost:3001/</a> and sign in.
+If you visit <a href="http://localhost:3002/">http://localhost:3002/</a> you'll notice that you're signed in there too.
 Magic.

 In fact, if you have them both open at the same time, they update with a short delay.